lowRISC/sonata-software/doc/getting-started.md

 > sudo systemctl restart nix-daemon
 > ```

-> ℹ️ For macOS users, this means adding this line to the `/etc/nix/nix.conf`:
+> ℹ️ For macOS users, the configuration file is found in the same place as Ubuntu, but the added line is slightly different:
 > ```
 > trusted-users = root @admin
 > ```